yevseytsev/SenecaBlackboardExtension/README.md

 ## Workflow

+1. Create issue or comment under existing issue, and make sure nobody else works on this issue
 1. Clone the repo:
     ```sh
     git clone https://github.com/yevseytsev/SenecaBlackboardExtension
     cd SenecaBlackboardExtension
     npm install
     ```
-1. Create issue or comment under existing issue, and make sure nobody else works on this issue
-1. Create branch corresponding to your issue
+1. Create a branch corresponding to your issue
 1. Add your files/code to this branch
 1. Build your code
 1. Test your code in Google Chrome